ibm-cloud-docs/discovery-data/upgrade.md

         -   Resource group name
         -   Resource group ID

             The resource group is created by the account holder.
-For more information, see [Assigning access to resources by using resource groups](/docs/account?topic=account-access-getstarted&interface=ui).
+For more information, see [Managing resource groups](/docs/account?topic=account-rgs&interface=ui){: external}.

 For more information about plans, see [Discovery pricing plans](/docs/discovery-data?topic=discovery-data-pricing-plans).